Sharky83/Sharky83/README.md

 # Hi there! 👋

-I'm Alex, and I do a little bit of coding.
+I'm Alex, and I do a little bit of coding here and there.
 Here are some of the technologies I work with:

 ### Languages and Tools:
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)